 - Sciatica – As the name implies, sciatica refers to back pain caused by issues with the sciatic nerve.
-Symptoms of sciatica include: pain shooting down from the lower back, through one’s bottom, and into the leg.
+Symptoms of sciatica include: back pain shooting down from the lower back, through one’s bottom, and into the leg.
 A herniated disc, bone spur, or some other spinal condition can put pressure on the sciatic nerve.

 - Tumor – Cancer may spread from the spot where it started to form new growth in the spine.
 Sample cancers that may spread include lung, breast, prostate, and bone cancer.
 Symptoms include back pain, with the pain spreading through the body.
 The patient’s arms or legs might be numb or weak.
 Part of the body could even be paralyzed.
 Treatment options include surgery, radiation, or chemo.

 - Scoliosis – Scoliosis is when the spine is twisted out of shape.
 The most common type affects children during a growth spurt just before puberty.
 The spine may even bend sideways.
 For those with scoliosis, their shoulders might be uneven or one shoulder blade might stick out more than the other.

 - Kyphosis – Kyphosis bends the spine forward.
 It usually occurs when the vertebrae crack or smash down.
 It can cause severe pain and other problems.
 In more severe cases, it may even bend the whole body out of shape.

 - Spinal Cord Injury – A spinal cord injury most often comes as the result of trauma, such as an accident (like a fall to the ground, car crash, or sports mishap) or even from a gunshot.
 One result may be that the spinal cord gets bruised, or part of its blood supply is cut off.
 This may keep the brain from controlling part of the body, so it can be very serious.